sanketjo96/enviroscope-backend/README.md

 - Install aws CLI with IAM user and make sure its working
 - There are below services within repo and they can be deployed individually
     - booking-service - to return modem and booking info
-    - cmsa-service - mock for cmsa backend
+    - business-service - mock for cmsa backend
     - sync-service - to sync latest account data to system
 - Please follow below steps in same order
     - Clone repo with all services